 Emergency assistance

-1. The Fund shall provide financial assistance to address urgent and specific needs in the event of a duly justified emergency situation, as defined in point (o) of Article 2.
+1. The Fund shall provide financial assistance to address urgent and specific needs in the event of duly justified emergency situations.

-In response to such a duly justified emergency situation, the Commission may decide to provide emergency assistance within the limits of available resources.
+In response to such duly justified emergency situation, the Commission may provide emergency assistance within the limits of available resources.

-2. Emergency assistance may take the form of grants awarded directly to the decentralised agencies.
+2. Emergency assistance may take the form of grants awarded directly to Union bodies, offices and agencies.

-3. Emergency assistance may be allocated to Member States’ programmes in addition to their allocation calculated in accordance with Article 10(1), provided that it is earmarked as such in the programme.
-This funding shall not be used for other actions in the programme except in duly justified circumstances and as approved by the Commission through the amendment of the programme.
+3. Emergency assistance may be allocated to Member States’ programmes in addition to the allocation under Article 10(1), provided that it is subsequently earmarked as such in the Member State’s programme.
+That funding shall not be used for other actions in the national programme except in duly justified circumstances and as approved by the Commission through the amendment of the national programme.
 Pre-financing for emergency assistance may amount to 95% of the Union contribution, subject to the availability of funds.

-4. Grants implemented under direct management shall be awarded and managed in accordance with Title VIII of Regulation (EU, Euratom) 2018/1046.
+4. Grants implemented under direct management shall be awarded and managed in accordance with Title VIII of the Financial Regulation.

-4a.
-Where necessary for the implementation of the action, emergency assistance may cover expenditure which was incurred prior to the date of submission of the grant application or the request for assistance, but not prior to 1 January 2021.
+5. Where necessary for the implementation of an action, emergency assistance may cover expenditure which was incurred prior to the date of submission of the grant application or the request for assistance for that action, provided that that expenditure was not incurred prior to 1 January 2021.

-4b.
-To ensure a timely availability of resources, the Commission may separately adopt a financing decision for emergency assistance by way of immediately applicable implementing acts in accordance with the examination procedure referred to in Article 29(2b).
+6. To ensure that there is a timely availability of resources for emergency assistance, the Commission may separately adopt a financing decision as referred to in Article 110 of the Financial Regulation for emergency assistance by way of an immediately applicable implementing act.
+That implementing act shall be adopted in accordance with the procedure referred to in Article 33(4).
+Such an act shall remain in force for a period not exceeding 18 months.

-Article 23
+Article 26

-Cumulative and alternative funding
+Cumulative and alternative financing

 1. An action that has received a contribution under the Fund may also receive a contribution from any other Union programme, including Funds under shared management, provided that the contributions do not cover the same costs.
-The rules of each contributing Union programme shall apply to its respective contribution to the action.
-The cumulative funding shall not exceed the total eligible costs of the action and the support from the different Union programmes may be calculated on a pro-rata basis in accordance with the documents setting out the conditions for support.
+The rules of the relevant Union programme shall apply to the corresponding contribution to the action.
+The cumulative financing shall not exceed the total eligible costs of the action.
+The support from the different Union programmes may be calculated on a pro-rata basis in accordance with the documents setting out the conditions for support.

-2. Actions awarded a seal of Excellence certification, which comply with the following cumulative comparable conditions:
+2. In accordance with Article 73(4) of the Common Provisions Regulation for 2021-2027, the European Regional Development Fund or the European Social Fund Plus may support actions which were awarded a Seal of Excellence label as defined in point (44) of Article 2 of that Regulation.
+In order to be awarded a Seal of Excellence label, the actions shall comply with the following cumulative conditions:

 (a) they have been assessed in a call for proposals under the Fund;